chrabach/01.kickstarter-analysis/README.md

 ### Analysis

 The analysis focused on Kickstarter data from 2009 – 2017.
-The data was international is scope, spanning 21 countries, though the bulk (94%) of the data was in English speaking United States, Great Britain, Canada, Australia.
+The data was international is scope, spanning 21 countries, though the bulk (94%) of the data was in English speaking United States, Great Britain, Canada, and Australia.
 Further, the data spanned multiple categories, from the arts through technology.

 ![Parent Category Outcomes](other_resources/Parent_Category_Outcomes.png)